Montgomery Middle School serves 784 students in grades 6-8.

 Students by Grade

-Montgomery Middle School is ranked within the bottom 50% of all 9,659 schools in California (based off of combined math and reading proficiency testing data) for the 2018-19 school year.
+Montgomery Middle School is ranked within the top 30% of all 3,649 schools in California (based off of combined math and reading proficiency testing data) for the 2020-21 school year.

-The diversity score of Montgomery Middle School is 0.62, which is less than the diversity score at state average of 0.63.
+The diversity score of Montgomery Middle School is 0.63, which is equal to the diversity score at state average of 0.63.
 The school's diversity has stayed relatively flat over five school years.